codebuddies/codebuddies/contributing.md

 Now we can make commits to our branch (`git commit -am "commit message"`) and `git pull` to get other people's changes to the branch, and `git push` our own commits to the branch.

+Finally, when you're finished working on the fix or feature, you need to merge it back into the `master` branch.
+This is what you do:

+1. Type `git checkout master` to switch back to the master branch.
+2. Type `git pull` to get the latest updates in the master branch.
+3. Type `git merge BRANCHNAME` to merge your BRANCHNAME into the master branch.

+@linda (or someone else) will occasionally move the contents of `master` into `staging` and deploy it to [http://cbv2-staging2.meteor.com](http://cbv2-staging2.meteor.com).

 ### What should I remember while I'm working on my branch?

 - As you're working, it's always a good idea to check which branch you're in by typing `git branch`.
 When you first `git clone` the repo, you'll only see a single branch, but you can discover other branches you can check out by typing `git branch -a`.

 For example, to check out the `feature/active-users` branch, you would type `git checkout feature/active-users` in your command line.

 #####Our staging site is located at [http://cbv2-staging2.meteor.com/](http://cbv2-staging2.meteor.com/).
-There is also a branch named `staging`.

-While you're working, you should try to merge in the commits to staging occasionally while you are in your branch.
+While you're working, you should try to merge in the latest from `master` occasionally while you are in your branch.
 You can do this by typing:

-`git merge staging`.
+`git merge master`.

 Again, type this while you are in your branch.

 ### What do I do when I'm ready to merge my fix or feature back into the main app?
-When you are ready to merge your branch back into the main app, [send a message to @linda on Slack](https://codebuddiesmeet.slack.com/messages/@linda/), and she will merge your changes into staging.
-Because everyone has commit privileges on this app, this is our alternative to using pull requests.
+When you are ready to merge your branch back into the main app, type `git checkout master`, `git pull`, and then `git merge BRANCHNAME`.

 @anbuselvan is working on integrating javascript; automated testing will be available soon in the `dev/testing` branch.